How to treat erectile dysfunction: it’s about matching treatments to causes

 Psychological erectile dysfunction is a broad umbrella term for all the emotional and mental factors that can impact your erections.

 The options below can help you treat erectile dysfunction naturally.
 This means no pills, no pumps, no penis injections – just sustainable, long-term erectile dysfunction treatment for psychological ED.
 (Sounds more appealing, in our humble opinion.)

-FYI: you can try all of these treatments with our free trial, in the total privacy of your home.
+FYI: you can try all of these treatments with our trial, in the total privacy of your home.

 “Psychosexual, psychological, and mindfulness-based techniques can be incredibly effective for men dealing with ED.
 One-on-one therapy might be inaccessible to some people, but Mojo uses the same techniques therapists use, so more men can see the results.”

 We’ve got a deep-dive on psychological ED treatment here, if you’d like to know more.

 Part 2: Treating the physical causes of ED

 There are also lots of physical ED reasons you might be struggling to get it up, and these can affect different guys in different ways.

 For lots of men with physical erectile dysfunction, ED medication can be helpful for a one-off erection, but pills won't provide a longer-term cure for your erection issues.

 “Pills are ‘cause agnostic’, which is a fancy way of saying that they work, but they don’t address the underlying issue.”